stellalph/18-MGDB-Social-Network-API/README.md

     ![alt text](/assets/FindallUsers.png)

-* This homework 's assignment also required MongoDB to be installed.
+* This project also required MongoDB to be installed.
 Below shows that when the server is started, the mongoose are synced to the MongoDB database.

     ![alt text](/assets/MongoDB1.png)
     ![alt text](/assets/MongoDB2.png)